diffcunha/crp-raytracer/README.md

 There is an encoding issue at line 3589 of bundle js, rewrite ` && ` from the keyboard.

 # Credits

+Big inspiration from the work of [Christopher Chedeau aka Vjeux](http://blog.vjeux.com/) you can find here [jsRayTracer](https://github.com/vjeux/jsRayTracer).
+Thanks!